Gomango999/and-run/README.md

 ## Technologies
 And Run was coded in Python3 using the Click library.
+It is aimed at competitive programming in C++.